-Preimplantation Genetic Testing in New York
+Preimplantation Genetic Testing in Long Island

-Preimplantation Genetic Testing or PGT is a catch-all phrase for describing the genetic analysis of an embryo.
+Preimplantation Genetic Testing (PGT) is a catch-all phrase for describing the genetic analysis of an embryo.
 This test is a precautionary measure that precedes the implantation of a fertilized egg or before transferring back into the uterus during an IVF procedure.
 The results can be back within a 24-hour period, which allows our physicians, patient, and embryologist to select which embryos to transfer back to the uterus.

 Why Receive Preimplantation Genetic Testing?

 PGT is essentially a genetic profile of an embryo after fertilization.
 A PGT can inform a family’s risk of passing on traits of an inherited disease to their child.
 This in turn reduces the risk that their offspring will suffer from a specific genetic disorder.
-Reproductive Specialists of New York provide families this opportunity to plan for the future and assure the healthy growth of their child through birth.
+NYU Langone Reproductive Specialists of New York provide families this opportunity to plan for the future and assure the healthy growth of their child through birth.

 Types of Preimplantation Genetic Testing

-There are two distinct types of genetic analysis that can be performed on preimplantation embryos.
+There are two distinct types of genetic analyses that can be performed on preimplantation embryos.
 In both methods, a sample of the embryo is obtained and sent to a genetic testing lab for highly specialized readings.
 Some rare cases may present both a chromosomal anomaly and a specific genetic disease risk that could seriously affect the condition of the baby as well.
 With this possibility present, it’s usually possible to test for both complications at the same time.